How to Create On-Demand Delivery App: Features, Cost, and Monetization

 How to Get Money From On-Demand Delivery App?

-Building an on-demand delivery app, you need to consider the monetization strategy.
+To build on demand delivery app, you need to consider the monetization strategy.
 There are several ways to get revenue from a food delivery service.

 Restaurant fee